HelloFresh: Labor violation allegations

-From December 2024 the U.S. Department of Labor (DOL) is investigating HelloFresh over allegations that migrant children were working at the meal-kit maker's cooking and packaging facility in Aurora, Illinois, as recently as this summer.
+From December 2024, the U.S. Department of Labor (DOL) has been investigating HelloFresh over allegations that migrant children were working at the meal-kit maker's cooking and packaging facility in Aurora, Illinois.
 The investigation also includes Midway Staffing, the agency responsible for hiring employees for the facility, to determine if child labor laws were violated.
 Cristobal Cavazos, executive director of Immigrant Solidarity, an immigrant rights advocacy group, stated that at least six teenagers, some of whom were migrants from Guatemala, were discovered working night shifts at the facility.
 The group played a role in bringing the issue to the attention of federal regulators.

-In October 2024, a union representing 79 recently dismissed HelloFresh workers in the United Kingdom criticized the company, labeling the terminations unjust and outrageous.
+In October 2024, a union representing 79 recently dismissed HelloFresh workers in the UK criticized the company, labeling the terminations unjust and outrageous.
 Workers from the Warwickshire warehouse staged a protest after their dismissals, which the Community Trade Union claims occurred following complaints about poor working conditions, including restrictive toilet break policies and questionable termination procedures.
 Former workers have described the workplace environment as toxic, citing long waits for toilet access and alleging they were fired for raising concerns.
 Union leaders have vowed to appeal the dismissals and criticized HelloFresh for not fostering a supportive environment for employees to voice their issues.